Physical Education Policy

-Specialised sports coaches deliver some of our physical education lessons.
+Class teachers deliver all of our physical education lessons.
 We also invite other external sports coaches into school to work alongside teachers.
 This ensures pupils are receiving high quality Physical Education in sport specific areas and also teachers are receiving CPD whilst the sessions are being delivered.
-Examples of external sports coaches that work with us in school are from Cricket, Football Club, Rugby Club and Hockey Club.
+Examples of external sports coaches that work with us in school are from Cricket, Tennis, Football, Rugby and Dance.

 Alongside our curriculum provision for PE we also provide all pupils with the opportunity to participate and become experts in at least 3 different sports.
 These ‘clubs’ may be provided by our resident class teacher or external coach.
 Pupils are consulted termly about which sports club they would like to be offered.
 We are a “running school” and all teachers are trained as a running coach.
 Children also become very skilled at cricket, tennis and crown green bowling.

 Pupils are encouraged to take part in competitive sport during their time at Longton.
 Upon joining the school each pupil is allocated a ‘Team’.
 Each term the pupils compete in a variety of different sports to earn points for their team.
 At the end of the school year pupils also compete in a competitive school games event.
 Each pupil is given points to add to their team total with the winning team at the end of the year being crowned “CHAMPIONS!!!”
 Team and Sport Captains are recruited from the Year 6 pupils each year.
 These pupils form the School Sport Organising Crew and help to organise sporting events during the school year.